tokenized/docs/intro-preface.md

 This documentation is intended to provide a clear and concise set of information on how to use the protocol.
 It also acts as the reference material for developers who wish to build their own implementation.

 <a name="concepts"></a>
-### Key Concepts
+### Key Components

 The Tokenized protocol operates using two key components:

-- [Smart Contract](concepts/smart-contract): An autonomous agent service, hosted by the issuer or a third party provider.
+- [Smart Contract](https://github.com/tokenized/smart-contract): An autonomous agent service, hosted by the issuer or a third party provider.

-- [Tokenized Wallet](concepts/wallet-platform): An enhanced bitcoin wallet, operated by the user or issuer.
+- [Tokenized Wallet](https://github.com/tokenized/wallet): An enhanced bitcoin wallet, operated by the user or issuer.

 The smart contract and wallet both operate with the Tokenized protocol and interact by [broadcasting actions](../protocol/actions) to the Bitcoin network.
 These actions are commonly prepared in the form of a request, coming from the wallet, and a response, from the smart contract.
 This provides a cryptographically provable event between two or more parties that is solidified in the immutable blockchain.